Darker97/Virtual-Shop/Texte/Final Assignemnt.md

 ![](img/Security.png)

 The system will get a hashed password and username from the webpage and then check the password with the database.
-If the information check our, the API will send a coockie with a tooken back, which will then be stored in the cache of the browser.
-The cookie is created by hashing a random sequence and the time, which will both be stored in the database.
+If the information check our, the API will send a cookie with a tooken back, which will then be stored in the cache of the browser.

+The cookie itself contains information like user and timestamp which will then be signed by our private key and encrypted by our public key.

 If the user is now accessing data, he sends the coockie to the API with the request, which then gets checked with the database.
-If the hash is correct and not too old, the data is send back.
+The Authentication Service will then check the signature and the stored data.

 We will also implement a permission system so we can track what a person can do and what not.
 For Employes we will create specific rules, which can do more or less things.
 (For Example, Technician, Sales Person)

-In the case that the given data is wrong at any point of the function, the API will answer with an Error.
+In the case that the given data is wrong at any point of the function, the API will answer with an Error and an Error Code.
 The client will then react to the given answer.
 ### Task 3 - The Standart Web Page
 The Standart Webpage is meant for persons who are not logged in in any way.
 Therfore the person can only see standart information, such as the Products and if it is available in the shop at that moment.
 If the standart Page is shown, the user gets the possibilities to login or to create a new User. (?)